learn-co-curriculum/phase-0-intro-to-js-2-traversing-nested-objects/README.md

 ![No!
 There has to be another way.](https://curriculum-content.s3.amazonaws.com/web-development/js/looping-and-iteration/traversing-nested-objects-readme/no_there_has_to_be_another_way.gif)

 ### Recursion
 Lucky for us, there **is** another way: recursion.
-It's one of the more complicated concepts in programming, so don't sweat it if it doesn't click immediately.
-We'll introduce it here but come back to it periodically throughout the rest of the JavaScript material.
+It's one of the more powerful concepts in programming, but it's also pretty hard to grasp at first. **Don't sweat it if it doesn't click immediately**.
+We'll introduce the concept here but come back to it periodically throughout the rest of the JavaScript material.
 Essentially, **a recursive function is a function that calls itself**.

 Whoa, that sounds intense.
 Let's take a look at a better way to write our `shallowIterator()` to take advantage of recursion:
 ```js